Fordulation/CMB_labeler/README.md

 MATLAB Protected Files

 # PREREQUISITES:
-1) MATLAB installed with a toolbox, I forgot which one
+1) MATLAB installed with statistics and machine learning toolbox

 # USAGE:
 1) Add cmb_detection_2018_nifti_protected and sub folders to your matlab path